miguelgondu/blog_hugo/content/posts/2024-03-16/when-does-vanilla-gpr-fail.md

 images:
 - static/assets/hdgp_blogpost/ExactGPModelWithLogNormalPrior_comparison_on_256d.jpg
 description: Disputing folk knowledge about how Gaussian Processes scale
+summary: This blogpost implements a small experiment to check when and how Gaussian Processes fail in high dimensions, and explains recent research on the subject.
 ---

 > This blogpost assumes you're already familiarized with the basics of Gaussian Processes.
 Check [my previous blogpost](https://www.miguelgondu.com/blogposts/2023-07-31/intro-to-bo/) for an introduction.